 Psychology as we have known it, I believe, is basically dead.
 In its place will be more integral approaches. (…) The test of any integral psychology is to what degree it can accept and coherently integrate the valid research and data from the various schools of psychology–not just the four major forces, but developmental psychology, evolutionary psychology, cognitive sciences, phenomenological/hermeneutic approaches, and so on.

-The most current expressions of Wilber’s integral approach can be accessed via his Integral Institute.
+The most current expressions of Wilber’s integral approach can be accessed via his Integral Life website.
 Another approach to Integral Psychology is that of Haridas Chaudhuri, founder of the California Institute of Integral Studies (For a discussion of Chauduri’s approach, see the Shirazi article below).

 Ken Wilber: Outline of an Integral Psychology